-A term-by-term scheduling overview of the availability of these courses for the 2013-2014 academic year can be found here: http://www.math.oregonstate.edu/files/math/RegisterFor2013-14.pdf.
-Any changes to the schedule for 2014-15 will be minor and will be announced via the math majors listserve.
+A term-by-term scheduling overview of the availability of these courses for the 2015-2016 academic year can be found on the Math Undergraduate Programs webpage.
+Annual changes to the schedule are usually minor and will be announced via the math majors listserve.